awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

   + TCP 1024\-65535 \- Dynamic ports for RPC

   If any security or firewall software is installed on a WorkSpace that blocks any of these ports, the WorkSpace may not function correctly or may be unreachable\.

-+ All WorkSpaces require that port 80 \(HTTP\) be open to IP address `169.254.169.254` to allow access to the EC2 metadata service\.
-Any HTTP proxy assigned to your WorkSpaces must exclude `169.254.169.254`\.